 Conclusion

-Having all these extra elements means that even small adjustments in your behavior or approach can result in big differences in your images.
-Both for better and for worse.
+Having all these extra elements means that even small adjustments in your behavior or approach can result in big differences in your images, for better or for worse.

-The advice shared throughout this article is those that I’ve found most helpful when being out in the field myself.
+The seascape photography tips shared throughout this article are those that I’ve found most helpful when being out in the field myself.
 These are all part of my routine and thought process.
 Does it mean that they’re right all the time?
 No.

 At the end of the day, everything depends on the scenery you’re photographing and the situation you’re in.